catherineluse/versioned-docs-experiment/rancher-docs/en/logging/custom-resource-config/outputs/_index.md

 The `Output` is a namespaced resource, which means only a `Flow` within the same namespace can access it.

 You can use secrets in these definitions, but they must also be in the same namespace.

+`Outputs` can be configured by filling out forms in the Rancher UI.

 For the details of `Output` custom resource, see [OutputSpec.](https://banzaicloud.com/docs/one-eye/logging-operator/configuration/crds/v1beta1/output_types/)